Nasrul-Rafi/LittleNest/README.md

 LittleNest was developed as an academic project for CSE391.

-The current system focuses on child care service management, booking, caregiver assignment, child activity monitoring, payments, and administrative management.
+The project focuses on child care service management, booking, caregiver assignment, child activity monitoring, payment gateway integration, refunds, inquiries, and administrative reporting.

-The payment process used in this project is simulated for demonstration purposes.
+SSLCOMMERZ Sandbox is used for development and demonstration purposes.
+Production payment credentials are not included in this repository.